Bylaws of the Division on Solar Physics, American Astronomical Society

 III.
 Enabling Authority

-Article VII of the Society Bylaws, as revised in 1968, is hereby incorporated into these Bylaws by reference.
+Article IV, Section 4.21 of the Society Bylaws is hereby incorporated into these Bylaws by reference.

 - Any member of the American Astronomical Society may become a member of the Division by applying to the Secretary of the Division.
 Any member of the Division may resign from the Division by notifying the Secretary.
 Membership in the Division is contingent upon continuing membership in the Society and upon payment of such dues as the Division shall assess.